Rick's Free Auto Repair Advice

 • The tire tread blocks are “feathered,” with a larger depth on the trailing edge of the tread block.
 In addition, since worn tie rod ends affect “toe” alignment, they can also cause tire cupping.
 This is due to the fact that the front of the tire is pointed slightly in toward the center of the vehicle or out.

 • Tire wear on the inside or outside of the tire.
-This type of wear can also be cause by improper camber.
+This type of wear can also be caused by improper camber.

 • The vehicle exhibits a constant pull to one side.